Collections and Research

 MacKay received a Diploma in Sculpture from the Vancouver School of Art (now the Emily Carr University of Art + Design), and holds a BFA in art history from Concordia University in Montreal, as well as a Master of Art Conservation from Queen’s University in Kingston.
 Before her tenure at the McCord Museum, she held the position of conservator of sculpture and decorative arts at the National Gallery of Canada.

 “Enhanced: Nineteenth Century Hand-coloured Photographic Portraits.”
-In Topics in Photographic Preservation 17, edited by J. Keister.
-Washington, DC: American Institute for Conservation, in press 2018.
+In Topics in Photographic Preservation Volume 17, edited by J. Keister and M.-L. Beauchamp.
+Washington, DC: American Institute for Conservation, 2019.

 “When is Conservation?
 Object Biography and Conservation Practice.”
 In Collecting Knowledge: New Dialogues on McCord Museum Collections/À la recherche du savoir : Nouveaux échanges sur les collections du Musée McCord, edited by Joanne Burgess, Cynthia Cooper, Céline Widmer and Natasha Zwarich, 37-52.
 Montreal: Éditions MultiMondes, 2015.